oppl/oppl-info/content/authors/admin/_index.md

 title: Stefan Oppl
 email: ""
 ---
-I am a full professor of technology enhanced learning at the Department of Continuing Education Research and Educational Technologies at the Danube University Krems, Austria.
-I studied computer science and applied knowledge management and did my PhD in computer science at the Technical University Vienna in 2010.
+I am a full professor of technology enhanced learning at the Department of Continuing Education Research and Educational Technologies at the University for Continuing Education Krems, Austria.
+I studied computer science and applied knowledge management at the Johannes Kepler University Linz, Austria, and did my PhD in computer science at the Technical University Vienna, Austria in 2010.
 I have been an assistant/associate professor of business informatics at Johannes Kepler University Linz from 2010 to 2019.

-I coordinated the FP7-founded research project IANES, the Leonardo-da-Vinci Transfer-of-Innovation project FARAW and the Erasmus IP SURGEOM between 2010 and 2015.
-In 2016/17, I have been a visiting research fellow at Radboud University Nijmegen.
+In 2016/17, I have been a visiting research fellow at Radboud University Nijmegen, Netherlands.
+In 2019, I joined the University for Continuing Education Krems, where I was appointed Dean of the Faculty of Education, Arts and Architecture in 2021.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.